PluribusNetworks/pluribus_neutron/neutron-plugin-pluribus/README.rst

   # The allocated VLAN range for this openstack controller from the Pluribus switch

   pn_vlans = 100-200

-  # Flag to set if we run the DHCP server on the Pluribus switch or not

-  pn_dhcp = True

   # Address of the Pluribus switch agent interacting with this OpenStack controller